Christmas Preparations Start In Capital - UrduPoint

 Christmas Preparations Start In Capital

-With a few weeks left in the grand festival of Christmas, the Christian community in the federal capital like across the globe has started preparations for celebrating this festival with enthusiasm

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Dec, 2021 ) :With a few weeks left in the grand festival of Christmas, the Christian community in the Federal capital like across the globe has started preparations for celebrating this festival with enthusiasm.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Dec, 2021 ) :With less than two weeks in the grand festival of Christmas,the preparations for the grand occasion is gaining momentum in the Federal capital like across the globe.

 Christian community at the advent of December every year starts their preparations through buying all the essential items to mark the occasion in befitting manner.

-The main markets and shops of the capital city has started displaying its stock of Christmas related accessories for attracting the community while the sweet shops are also ready to earn huge business through selling cakes and sweets on this occasion.
+The main markets and shops of the capital city have displayed its stock of Christmas related accessories for attracting the community while the sweet shops are also ready to earn huge business through selling cakes and sweets on this occasion.

 "Christmas is the main festival during this winter season through which we can earn good profits through selling decorative ornaments, chocolates, flowers and gift items in a bulk", Sajid Ali, a shop owner at F-7 Markaz said.